William Martin (Royal Marines officer): Commemoration

 The body was buried, with full military honours, as Major William Martin.
 His grave, No.1886, is in the San Marco section of the Nuestra Señora de la Soledad Cemetery, in Huelva, Spain.
 The headstone reads:

-William Martin, born 29 March 1907, died 24 April 1943, beloved son of John Glyndwyr Martin and the late Antonia Martin of Cardiff, Wales, Dulce et Decorum est pro Patria Mori, R.I.P.
+William Martin, born 29 March 1907, died 24 April 1943, beloved son of John Glyndwyr [sic] Martin and the late Antonia Martin of Cardiff, Wales, Dulce et Decorum est pro Patria Mori, R.I.P.

 In 1998, after the British government identified the body as Glyndwr Michael, a new inscription was added to the gravestone: